Get to know China and Education in China

 The Chinese government just launched “Study in China” program, aimed at attracting about 500,000 international students to study in universities in China before 2020.
 Students studying in China under this program would be sure of all possible support for their study and stay.

 Usually, a Chinese university or college has two semesters in one school year.
 Early September is the start of the first semester while Mid-February is the beginning of the second semester.
 There are 20 weeks in one semester, with two days of rest per week.
 Students have one day off on New Year’s Day and three days off on International Labor Day and National Day besides the summer and winter holidays.

 The cost of living varies in China according to where you are geographically and how you decide to spend your money.
-For instance, in the coastal metropolises like Shanghai, Shenzhen or Guangzhou, the price can be high.
+For instance, in coastal metropolises like Shanghai, Shenzhen, or Guangzhou, the price can be high.
 Strategically speaking, choose a location that would be most favorable to you.

-To have a comfortable living standard which corresponds to the Western OECD-level, one perhaps needs just as much financial resources as one would in Sydney or Seattle.
-Living in some cities in China can amount up to $1500 a month.
+To have a comfortable living standard that corresponds to the Western OECD-level, one perhaps needs just as many financial resources as one would in Sydney or Seattle.
+Living in some cities in China can amount to up to $1500 a month.

 Tuition fees of Chinese universities are quite low compared with that of the UK/USA.
 The estimated tuition fee for public universities ranges from 3300 USD (around 20,000 RMB) to 9900 USD (around 60,000 RMB) per year, and between 10000USD to 50000USD per year for private universities.

-After graduating as a postgraduate student, you can obtain the Chinese work permit without having to prove a minimum of two years’ work experience outside China.
+After graduating as a postgraduate student, you can obtain a Chinese work permit without having to prove a minimum of two years’ work experience outside China.